-This laser marking example was produced to exaggerate the contrast levels that can be obtained when plastic has laser receptive additives.
+This laser marking of plastic IC’s example was produced to exaggerate the contrast levels that can be obtained when plastic has receptive laser additives.
 The end user was a little sceptic regarding laser marking, so we had to do something to grab his attention.
 The product would not normally be marked in this fashion, however, contrast is always a primary requirement.

 There are a number of differing changes to the material surface during laser marking and it is very dependent on the material itself as to which one occurs.